ray-project/ray/doc/source/data/examples/random-access.rst

 Random Data Access (Experimental)
 ---------------------------------

-Any Arrow-format dataset can be enabled for random access by calling ``dataset.to_random_access_dataset(key="col_name")``.
-This partitions the dataset across the cluster by the given sort key, providing efficient random access to records via binary search.
-A number of worker actors are created, each of which has zero-copy access to the underlying sorted data blocks of the Dataset.
+Any Arrow-format datastream can be enabled for random access by calling ``ds.to_random_access_dataset(key="col_name")``.
+This partitions the data across the cluster by the given sort key, providing efficient random access to records via binary search.
+A number of worker actors are created, each of which has zero-copy access to the underlying sorted data blocks of the Datastream.

 .. code-block:: python